-There are a number of benefits of participating in physical therapy, especially for children with cerebral palsy.
+There are several benefits of participating in physical therapy, especially for children with cerebral palsy.
 The primary benefits include helping children overcome physical limitations that significantly interfere with their daily lives.

-A licensed physical therapist will construct an in-depth treatment plan, according to each child’s strengths and weaknesses.
-Once the treatment plan is developed, children can benefit from their individualized physical plan which can help with side effects of cerebral palsy that may include:
+A physical therapist will construct an in-depth treatment plan according to each child’s strengths and weaknesses.
+Once the treatment plan is developed, children can benefit from their individualized physical plan, which can help with side effects of cerebral palsy that may include:

 - Muscle atrophy

 - Pain in muscles and joints